To enjoy the full Mail & Guardian online experience: please upgrade your browser

-'Top Gear' presenter Jeremy Clarkson has been suspended by the BBC after a fracas with a producer.
+Outspoken 'Top Gear' presenter Jeremy Clarkson has been suspended by the BBC after a fracas with a producer.
 (AFP)

 The BBC said on Tuesday it had suspended Jeremy Clarkson, the controversial host of popular motoring programme Top Gear, after he was involved in a “fracas” with a producer.